About Us

 We aim to collaborate with as many external experts as possible, spanning medicine, academia, research and industry.
 Many of these collaborators provide core assistance as needed for a wide range of research ideas.
 The PLRH also seeks out specific experts for each proposal focus.

-View Our Core Collaborators
+View Our Collaborators

 Governance